• Skip to main content

 *How to Use Fresh Yeast: You can substitute the instant yeast amount with 18 grams(0.64 ounces) of fresh yeast.
 First, you should dissolve the fresh yeast with 80 grams (⅓ cup) of water.
 Once dissolved you should add into the flour and salt mixture.

-**You can boil ⅓ cup water and add ⅔ room temperature water to make warm water.
+**Of the total amount, you can boil ⅓ of the water (almost 105 grams) and add ⅔ room temperature water to make warm water.

 How to Store: You can store totally cooled and well-wrapped bread at room temperature up to 3 days or in the freezer up to 3 months.